Locations:

 Advertisement

-The doctors’ efforts in Bogota were very successful, leading to a 70% drop in deaths among preterm babies within the first year.
+The doctors’ efforts in Bogotá were very successful.
+They led to a 70% drop in deaths among preterm babies within the first year.

-In the decades that followed, researchers have continued to uncover benefits of kangaroo care and its hallmark feature of skin-to-skin contact.
-For example, they learned that kangaroo care helps babies sleep better and breathe more regularly.
+In the decades that followed, researchers have continued to uncover the benefits of kangaroo care.
+For example, they learned it helps babies sleep better and breathe more regularly.
 It also helps support breastfeeding and healthy parent-infant attachment.

 Researchers today are looking further into the benefits of kangaroo care and how it can help babies thrive in different settings.
 In nations with limited access to medical technologies, kangaroo care can be lifesaving.
-In resource-rich nations, kangaroo care can still play a valuable role in supporting your baby’s health and well-being while also helping the two of you bond.
+In high-resource nations, kangaroo care can still play a valuable role in supporting a baby’s health and well-being while also helping with the bonding process.

 A note from Cleveland Clinic